Feyerabend/vm/README.md

 https://en.wikipedia.org/wiki/Apollo_Guidance_Computer.
 Also see manual https://www.ibiblio.org/apollo/assembly_language_manual.html.

-[^3]: Neither this verify reference to VM, but general info on Intel 4004, https://en.wikipedia.org/wiki/Intel_4004.
+[^3]: Nor this verify reference to VM, but general info on Intel 4004, https://en.wikipedia.org/wiki/Intel_4004.

 [^4]: SWEET16, https://en.wikipedia.org/wiki/SWEET16 but also in Byte no 11, 1977: